 - Alternate Search Engines

-Artificial intelligence is the technology behind many services, including content creation, chatbots and search engines, which has particularly ramped up since the start of the COVID-19 pandemic.
+Artificial intelligence is the technology behind many services, including content creation, chatbots and search engines, which has particularly ramped up over the last few years.

 AI can also analyze consumer behavior and search patterns, and use data from social media platforms like Instagram and blog posts to help businesses understand how customers find their products and services.